qcri/RDF-generator/README.md

 **Further improvements**

-If the record's identifier cannot be built from the record's data itself.
+* If the record's identifier cannot be built from the record's data itself.
 This introduces a need for identifiers generator in a form of autoincrement field or any other id generator function in order to obtain unique entity identifiers.
 In this case, the transformer needs to follow a multipass approach if this entity is referenced in a triple as object as the object URI may not be present at the moment of building the triple.
+* Descriptor automatic generation.
+Given some data examples, a research task arises.
+Is it possible to automatically generate the descriptor either fully or partially? can we predict the potential entities in the sample data?
+In case of partial generation of the descriptor, the user can then edit the generated descriptor to refine or add entities or properties of entities.

 Happy transformation!